Strawberry Bubble Tea

 - ¼ cup tapioca balls

 - Steep tea bags in hot water for 3 minutes.
+Discard tea sachets and let tea cool.

-- Boil 2 cups of water and add tapioca balls.Boil water in a saucepan on the stovetop then add tapioca balls.
+- Cook tapioca balls.
+Boil 2 cups of water and add tapioca balls.Boil water in a saucepan on the stovetop then add tapioca balls.
 Cook on medium-high heat for 8-10 minutes.
 Stir occasionally.
 Tapioca balls should be soft all the way through.(Follow directions on your tapioca ball packaging if you're using a different brand than the one I’m using.)

 - Drain tapioca balls.

-- If you’re using homemade strawberry syrup, make this first.
+- If you’re using homemade strawberry syrup, make that first.
 It can be prepared ahead of time and kept in the refrigerator.
 The syrup will keep for up to 2 weeks in an airtight container.

 - The green tea can be made ahead of time and kept in the refrigerator for up to 4 days.